AlecThomson/fitscube/README.md

 Contributions are welcome.
 Please open an issue or pull request.

 ## TODO
-- [ ] Allow for images in any order
 - [ ] Add support for non-frequency axes
 - [ ] Add tracking of the PSF in header / beamtable
 - [ ] Add convolution to a common resolution via RACS-Tools